 Stor-It Self Storage: Electronics Storage Made Easy

-Whether you’re storing a Sega Genesis or an iPhone 11, the best and most reliable place to store any of your electronics is at one of our Stor-It storage facilities.
+Whether you’re storing a computer, Sega Genesis or an iPhone 11, the best and most reliable place to store any of your electronics is at one of our Stor-It storage facilities.
 With 14 locations across Southern Idaho, and several more being constructed this year, we have convenient options (including climate-controlled units) for everyone in the Treasure Valley and beyond.
 Got a lot of stuff to store?
 Each of our locations has packing supplies for sale, and many also have U-Haul trucks to rent on-site.
 Combine those services with our month-to-month rates on units, free locks, and 24/7, 365-unit access, and it’s easy to see why Stor-It is the right choice storing electronics and other items.

 Want to learn more about how to properly store devices in a storage unit?
 Ready to book with us?
 Contact our team to have your questions answered, and check out our locations page to find and reserve your new unit!